Touching history Visiting Churches

 After the Christianity ban order, repression became even more severe, and martyrs continued to appear in various parts of Nagasaki.

-In Tabira, Father Camillo (Camillus Costanzo:1571-1622), an Italian Jesuit priest, was burned at the stake and martyred in 1622.
+In Tabira, Father Camillo (Camillus Costanzo:1571-1622), Italian Jesuit priest, was burned at the stake and martyred in 1622.

 As the persecution of Christianity became more severe, Christian hiding places were concentrated in Ikitsuki and the western coast of Hirado Island.